 Other cool markets: Dupont Circle Farmer’s Market, Florida Ave.
 Market.

 So, what other amazing spots would you recommend in Washington, DC?
-Post your ideas and stories below!
+Post your ideas and stories in our community!